Greetings from the Dean's office!

 We are pleased to announce a weeklong celebration of Martin Luther King, Jr. this week with many exciting and fun opportunities to participate.
 See a full list of events here.
 Other noteworthy things:

 Please use MyRedlands to self-register, add or drop classes - it is a much faster process than attempting to contact the Registrar directly.
 Need assistance?
 The registration guide can be found here.

 Covid updates to our webpage are made quite regularly and located here.
 We recommend you check frequently to stay up to date and in tune with campus protocol.

-As always, the Dean's office and Student Services are available as needed to answer questions that arise.
+The Dean's office and staff are available as needed to answer questions you might have.

 There is no worship service this week - but Chaplain Allie is around.
 Please reach out if you need anything!
 Send Interim Chaplain, Allie Utley an email or schedule a meeting via her bio page.

 Notice of upcoming housing policy and rental rate changes effective July, 2021